denniselite/cryptonote-nodejs-pool/README.md

 High performance Node.js (with native C addons) mining pool for [X-Cash](https://x-cash.org) .
 Comes with a lightweight example front-end script, which uses the pool's AJAX API.

+This pool supports public and private X-CASH transactions, as well as a "settings" option that allows each individual user to choose if they want public or private transactions.

 #### Table of Contents
 * [Features](#features)